organix/crlf/VO.md

                             +-------------+
 ```

 Note that the combiner we've labelled `null.equals` is **not** one of the previously specified abstract data values.
+Combiners representing intermediate results (or partial function applications) may have no corresponding abstract data value.

 ## Abstract Value Methods